Russian rocket stage makes uncontrolled entry into Earth's atmosphere

 The Angara-A5 heavy-lift rocket was launched from the Plesetsk spaceport in Russia's northwestern Arkhangelsk region on Monday, December 27.
 The launch was testing a new upper rocket stage, known as the Persei booster, according to the state-run TAS news agency.

-Most space debris burns up on reentry to Earth's atmosphere and poses an extremely minimal risk to humans, but it's possible that larger parts could cause damage if they land in inhabited regions.
+Most space debris burns up on reentry to Earth's atmosphere and poses an extremely minimal risk to humans, but it's possible that larger parts could cause damage if they landed in inhabited regions.

-US Space Command said in a statement Wednesday that it is "aware of and tracking the location of the Angara A5/PERSEY rocket body in space."

-"At this time, the 18th Space Control Squadron assesses the entry point into the Earth's atmosphere at approximately 2054 UTC (1:54 pm MST) over the Southern Pacific Ocean."
-That was 3:54 p.m.
-ET.
+But on Wednesday, US Space Command — which had tracked the rocket booster during reentry — said the rocket reentered the Earth's atmosphere at 2:08 pm MST over the Southern Pacific Ocean.
+That's 4:08 pm ET.

-US Space Command said it would provide an update if the re-entry point changed.

-"Factors such as the atmospheric conditions and the exact angle of the object as it enters the atmosphere can alter the re-entry location," it said.
+It may, however, be impossible to determine exactly where the debris landed.

-The Russian rocket part was traveling at 7.5 kilometers per second (4.7 miles per second), and its reentry latitude was likely to be between 63 degrees north and south of the equator, Holger Krag, the head of the European Space Agency's Space Debris Office, said earlier Wednesday.
+Earlier on Wednesday, the head of the European Space Agency's Space Debris Office, Holger Krag, said the Russian rocket part had been traveling at 7.5 kilometers per second (4.7 miles per second), and its reentry latitude was likely to be between 63 degrees north and south of the equator.

 Risk level

-While it was highly unlikely that it would cause damage or hurt anyone, "the risk is real and cannot be ignored," Krag said.
+While it was highly unlikely that the rocket would cause damage or hurt anyone, "the risk is real and cannot be ignored," Krag said.

 In May 2021, NASA lambasted China for its failure to "meet responsible standards" after debris from an out-of-control rocket used to launch China's space station plunged into the Indian Ocean.